fiinix/fiinix.github.io/_posts/2018/july/2018-07-15-managing-my-motherfucking-mood.md

 ---No wait, I didn't do that at all.

-I read about it on another blog, which mentioned Daylio so that's what I installed.
+I read about it on another blog, which mentioned [Daylio][daylio] so that's what I installed.

 *I don't know how I couldn't remember that at first.*